 Call 209-385-7391 for information about the September training program.

-Please note that the hours of our Genealogy department at the Merced County Library have changed; the new hours are Wednesday and Saturday 1pm to 4pm.
+Please note that the hours of our Genealogy department at the Merced County Library are Wednesday and Saturday 1:00pm to 4:00pm.

 Free Wi-Fi at the Merced County Library